Pot store fire near Las Vegas Strip blamed on static electricity

 Everyone inside safely left the building, Deputy Chief Jeff Buchanan wrote in a release.
 When crews arrived, he said, the fire sprinklers were flowing and alarms were sounding but the Fire Department didn’t see any smoke or flames.

-The sprinklers put out a small fire before firefighters arrived.
+The sprinklers put out the small fire before firefighters arrived.
 Static electricity had ignited some processing equipment, Buchanan said.

 The fire didn’t damage the building but water from the sprinklers caused some damage.